abradaric/abradaric.github.io/r0a0_pc_rc.md

 PRESSED = set()
 ```

 We put the relevant keys (keycodes) in a tuple for membership checking on each key press.
 We create UDP socket and construct a [set](https://docs.python.org/3.7/tutorial/datastructures.html?highlight=set#sets) for putting pressed keys in. _A set is an unordered collection with no duplicate elements._ So if you're holding _W_, only one element will be put in the set.
-If you tried this with a list, you would get into trouble.
+If you tried this with a list, you would get in trouble.

 ```python
 def on_press(key):